 Mix Marinade in a large bowl.
 Add chicken and mix to coat well.

 Cover and marinate in the fridge for a minimum of 3 hours, 24 hours is ideal.
-If only 3 hours, add 1/2 tsp salt.
+If only 3 hours, add an extra 1/2 tsp salt.

 Preheat oven to 220C / 430F (standard) or 200C / 390F (fan / convection).

 Choose a pan of a size such that the skewers will stay propped up on the pan walls (see photos in post or video) and the chicken will be elevated off the base.
 Line with foil.

 Remove chicken from fridge.
 Divide the chicken into 2 piles.